 This tropical climber is rambunctious in its natural environment, although the plant is in danger of extinction due to deforestation.
 If you’re interested in growing jade vines, you may have success growing the vine in the ground if you live in USDA plant hardiness zone 10 through 11.

 Jade vine plants are also well suited for growing in greenhouses.
-You may be able to grow jade vine as a houseplant, too, if you can provide the proper growing conditions.
-Keep in mind that you may not see blooms until the second year; the vine won’t bloom until the base of the stem is at least ¾-inch in diameter.
+You may be able to grow jade vine as a houseplant too, if you can provide the proper growing conditions.
+Keep in mind that you may not see blooms until the second year; the vine won’t bloom until the base of the stem is at least ¾ inch (2 cm.) in diameter.

 Care of Jade Vines